jonnor/machinehearing/europython2021/presentation.md

 - way to intense: foaming, blowout
 - abrupt stop

+So as a brewer, one has to monitor the process.

 At the top of the vessel you see an airlock.
 This is a device that will let the CO2 gas out, while not allowing oxygen, bugs or other contaminants in.